-The Hearst Foundations will pay all expenses for Washington Week including transportation, hotel and meals if held in person.
-The Department of Defense (DoD) annually provides a team of competitively selected men and women officers to serve as mentors and chaperones for the student delegates.
-A registered nurse, licensed physician and professional security team are in place at all times throughout an in-person week.
+The Hearst Foundations will pay all expenses for Washington Week including transportation, hotel and meals.
+The Department of Defense (DoD) annually provides a team of competitively selected men and women officers to serve as mentors and chaperones for the student delegates, and a registered nurse, licensed physician and professional security team are in place at all times throughout an in-person week.